 Taly Walsh serves as Assistant Director in support of the SEAS Center for Women in Engineering.
 She has an extensive career in technology non-profit organizations and the advancement of women in STEAM careers.

-Taly enjoys painting, hiking, yoga, learning and reading.
-She has twin sons and lives with her husband in the Washington, DC area.
-She can be reached at [email protected] or 571-289-6602.
+Taly enjoys painting, hiking and learning, and is studying to achieve her cybersecurity degree.
+Taly can be reached at [email protected] or 571-289-6602.
 Her LinkedIn profile is at https://www.linkedin.com/in/talywalsh/